Ezequiel Tovar Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.53).
+- The Red Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.55).

-- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.2 per game).

-- Crawford (1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.
+- The Red Sox are sending Whitlock (3-2) to make his seventh start of the season.
+He is 3-2 with a 4.78 ERA and 26 strikeouts through 32 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed three innings against the Cleveland Guardians, allowing one earned run while surrendering five hits.
+- In his most recent appearance on Friday against the New York Yankees, the righty went 6 1/3 innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.